Great Northern Route 5: Northern Idaho and Eastern Washington

 Stop 8: Great Northern Monument, Wishram, WA

 Great Northern President Ralph Budd unveiled this monument on July 20, 1925, and he took it upon himself to use the occasion to change the name of the surrounding town as well.
 Fallsbridge became Wishram, a native word meaning, "people who never moved," referring to local pictographs.
-Nearby Celilo (Seh-LI-low) Falls provided a sonic backdrop as the names of 43 "dauntless pathfinders and pioneers" who had come down the Columbia were revealed, with Lewis & Clark leading the list, followed by David Thompson.
+Nearby Celilo (Sel-LYE-low) Falls provided a sonic backdrop as the names of 43 "dauntless pathfinders and pioneers" who had come down the Columbia were revealed, with Lewis & Clark leading the list, followed by David Thompson.
 The monument evokes the hexagonal shape of the basalt columns that predominate in the Columbia Gorge.

 Instagram Feed